 www.golfgeneve.ch | +41 22 707 48 00

-Founded in 1921, the Golf Club of Geneva is located in the “Commune de Vandoeuvres” on the heights of Cologny.
-Later the course was re-designed by Robert Trent Jones Senior in 1973, in the exceptional park-like setting of Bessinge.
+Founded in 1921, the Golf Club of Geneva is located in the commune of Vandoeuvres, on the heights above Cologny.
+In 1973, the course was redesigned by Robert Trent Jones Sr., enhancing its layout within the parkland setting of Bessinge.

-The facilities include an 18-hole championship course, a covered driving range, several putting greens and designated areas to practice bunker shots and the short game.
+Facilities include an 18-hole championship course, a covered driving range, multiple putting greens, and dedicated areas for bunker play and short-game practice.

 About Geneva

-Geneva is situated along the banks of Lake Geneva at the foot of the Alps, both a serious – and seriously beautiful – city!
-Home to the European headquarters of the United Nations and the Red Cross, Geneva is at the heart of Switzerland and has a long history of diversity and tolerance dating back to the Protestant Reformation.
+Geneva sits on the shores of Lake Geneva at the foot of the Alps and combines international influence with striking natural surroundings.
+It is home to the European headquarters of the United Nations and the Red Cross and has a long history shaped by diplomacy, diversity and the Protestant Reformation.

 Golf in Megève